tinacms/tina.io/content/docs/errors/file-in-mutpliple-collections.md

 title: 'File is Multiple Collections Error'
 ---

 This error occurs when a file is in multiple collections.
-This is usually causes by overlapping paths in in your collections or an error in a [match property](/docs/reference/collections#matchinclude).
+This is usually caused by overlapping paths in in your collections or an error in a [match property](/docs/reference/collections#matchinclude).

 The common fix for this is updating or adding the [match property](/docs/reference/collections#matchinclude) to exclude or include certain files.